 Recipe ingredients

-You don’t need many ingredients to make perfect mashed potatoes in the slow cooker.
+You don’t need many ingredients to make perfect mashed potatoes in the Crock Pot.
 I kept the ingredients list simple, yet they’re packed with flavor.

 • Buttermilk.
 The buttermilk provides a nice, tangy flavor and creaminess.
 The buttermilk may also be substituted with heavy cream, half and half or whatever milk you have on hand.